-Graph Description

-DSIE Comma Highlights

-nds Applied The DSIE Commands Applied graph shows how many commands were successfully applied to the target database by DSI/E overtime (relevant for version 15 and higher).
+Graph Description DSIE Comma nds Applied The DSIE Commands Applied graph shows how many commands were successfully applied to the target database by DSI/E (relevant for version 15 and higher).
 It can be used to measure the amount of work imposed by the replication server.
-You can also compare that number to the SQM Commands Written and check if there is a lag in processing commands inside the replication server.
+You can that number to the SQM Commands Written and check if there is a lag in processing commands inside the replication server.

-What to do next

 Study the trend of applied commands.
 If it has suddenly dropped, this may indicate a problem in the subscriber ASE.
 Go to the Activity tab and examine the resulting batches from replication (rep server program).